kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1994</span> Philippines makes its first connection to the Internet, when an employee of the Philippine Network Foundation downloads a topless photo of Tracy Lords from a server in CERN.

-- <span class=year>2006</span> Sportsman Leo Oracion makes history as the 1,874th person to climb Mount Everest.
+- <span class=year>2006</span> Mountaineer Leo Oracion makes history as the 1,874th person to climb Mount Everest.

 <!--
 - <span class=year>2009</span> Maguindanao Massacre
 -->

-- <span class=year>2010</span> The Manila Hostage Crisis inside a tourist bus comes to a successful end when members of an elite SWAT team shoot the hostage-taker and all hostages that were not already dead.
+- <span class=year>2010</span> The Manila Hostage Crisis inside a tourist bus comes to a successful end when members of an elite SWAT team shoot the hostage-taker and all hostages that are not already dead.

 - <span class=year>2013</span> Department of Education introduces the K-12 Program, through which basic education that can be taught in 10 years is stretched to 12 to enable Filipino schoolchildren to have more time each day for social media.

 - <span class=year>2015</span> The National Mapping and Resource Information Authority announces it has finally located the 400 islands that the country feared were lost after they were blown away by typhoon Yolanda.

-- <span class=year>2016</span> President Rodrigo Duterte announces an all-out War on Drugs and provides the police with tanks, bombs and guns to shoot, burn, crush, and force to submission all kinds of drugs wherever they see them.
+- <span class=year>2016</span> President Rodrigo Duterte announces an all-out War on Drugs and provides the police with tanks, bombs and guns to shoot on sight all kinds of illicit substances wherever they see them.
 Tens of thousands of Filipino bystanders die from stray bullets.